python/cpython/Doc/library/xml.etree.elementtree.rst

 * a number of child elements, stored in a Python sequence

-To create an element instance, use the Element or SubElement factory functions.
+To create an element instance, use the :class:`Element` constructor or the :func:`SubElement` factory function.

 The :class:`ElementTree` class can be used to wrap an element structure, and convert it from and to XML.